microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Learning Objectives for Challenge-04
 By the end of this challenge you will be able to

-+ Understand the basic concepts of FHIR Search
++ Explain the basic concepts of FHIR Search
 + Perform both Common and Composite Searches
 + Use Modifiers in Search
 + Use Chained & Reverse Chained Search